-A letter by Dick Elder, Meteorologist-in-Charge, National Weather Service Wichita
+A letter by Dick Elder, now-retired Meteorologist in Charge, National Weather Service Wichita

 One year that occurred not long after I came to Wichita continues to stand out for me: 1991 – a year unprecedented for severe thunderstorms and tornadoes in Kansas and in the Wichita area.
 Since the Weather Service began keeping tornado statistics in 1950, Kansas has averaged 60 tornado touchdowns across the state per year.
 Fortunately, only about 5 per year are classified as EF3 or higher on the Enhanced Fujita Scale.
 EF3 tornadoes are strong enough to cause significant property damage, injuries, and deaths.